AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ## Use case 1 {#datemath-uc1}

  As the marketing analyst of an hotel company you would like to understand the difference of the number of days between customers check-in dates and booking dates over the last week.

 ### Derived field {#datemath-uc1-derivedfield}

 You define a `Days between booking and check-in` derived field.
 You use the [!UICONTROL DATE MATH] function to define a rule to calculate the days for [!UICONTROL Scope] [!DNL Person] between the [!UICONTROL Booking Date] and [!UICONTROL Check-in Date].
-You select [!UICONTROL Day] as [!UICONTROL Granularity].
+You select [!UICONTROL Day] as [!UICONTROL Output granularity].
 And you select [!UICONTROL Return the last] for both [!UICONTROL Booking Date] and [!UICONTROL Check-in Date] to ensure the last person scoped value is used in the calculation.

 ![Screenshot of the Date Math rule](assets/datemath-1.png)